gary909/Retro-Website/README.md

 "# Retro-Website"

-TO DO: Update mobile view
+Completed: Update mobile view.
+Changed view port now  mobile view is correct.
-// see lines 346, 347, 350 -- min width, max width etc
+// see lines 6 for changes

 Added a welcome message along with the clippy gif: